I’ve been hosting conferences in Belize for 30 years.

 More than one attendee has explained that they’re looking for a bolt-hole… a “quiet, secure spot” for vacation, for permanent escape, for their children…

-I seem to connect best with the attendees interested in Cayo, as that’s where I’m based.
+I seem to connect best with the attendees interested in Cayo, as that’s the part of this country that has always appealed most to me.

 The folks heading to Cayo are doers with hobbies and sometimes very unconventional business ideas.
 One I met spoke to me about moving to Cayo to open an alcohol distillery; another had an idea to start a free sewing school for local girls.

-I meet many people at Belize events who’ve been to other Live and Invest Overseas conferences in other locations but also a lot of newbies.
+At our Belize events—as at all Live and Invest Overseas conferences—I meet readers who’ve attended other programs with us in other countries but also a lot of newbies.
 These LIOS conference virgins always seem a bit blown away.
-Reading some online articles and following the free e-letters doesn’t really prepare you for 10-hour marathon meeting days.
+Reading some online articles and following the free e-letters doesn’t really prepare you for what you encounter when you begin exploring Belize on the ground.

-I especially enjoy speaking with these first-timers.
-I have to admit that I feel a little personally gratified seeing their recognition grow… watching as they come to appreciate the great big world that has existed right alongside their own world all along but that they’re only now discovering.
+I enjoy meeting and speaking with Belize first-timers.
+I have to admit that I feel a little personally gratified seeing their recognition grow… watching as they come to appreciate the diversity, the beauty, the wide-open welcome, the open-minded perspective, and the independent spirit that is this country.